-4.16.1 MCC may amend this PPG from time to time through Interim Amendments.
-Interim Amendments will be announced in a notice posted on MCC's website and will take effect on the date specified in the notice.
+4.16.3 Any and all modifications and amendments to the PPG will be announced in a notice posted on MCC's website and will take effect on the date specified in the notice.

-4.16.2 At the request of an Accountable Entity, MCC may grant a waiver of specific provision or provisions of this PPG in exceptional circumstances applicable to a specific procurement or procurements.
+4.16.4 At the request of an Accountable Entity, MCC may grant a waiver of specific provision or provisions of this PPG in exceptional circumstances applicable to a specific procurement or procurements.
 Each waiver shall be in writing and shall be applicable only to the extent specifically set forth in the waiver.
 A waiver does not permanently change this PPG, but rather serves as a one-time exception granted to support one or more procurements; it applies only to the specific Accountable Entity requesting the waiver.